Express Your Doubts -- Probabilistic World Modeling Should not be Based on Token logprobs: Praxis: LM Training and Inference

-The datasets comprise instruction-following examples \cite{chung2022scalinginstructionfinetunedlanguagemodels, wang-etal-2023-self-instruct, wang2023far}.
+Training datasets comprise instruction-following examples \citep{chung2022scalinginstructionfinetunedlanguagemodels, wang-etal-2023-self-instruct, wang2023far}.
 We term the set of possible instructions as the input space $\inputspace$ and the set of possible responses as the output space $\outputspace$.
-The distribution of responses $\presponses$ is not necessarily the same as the empirical distribution of the pretraining data, since it was constructed to include only helpful responses.
+Notably, the distribution of responses $\presponses$ is not necessarily the same as the empirical distribution of the pretraining data, since it was constructed to include only helpful responses.
 As in pretraining, supervised instruction-tuning is done with a cross-entropy loss.
-The goal is to optimize $\theta$ to minimize the average cross-entropy over full responses
+The goal is to optimize $\theta$ to minimize the average cross-entropy over full responses $-\frac{1}{j} \sum_{i=1}^j \log \ptheta(\outputs_{i} \mid \inputs \circ {\outputs}_{:i-1}) $, for query+response pairs sampled from $\presponses$.